JSoyinka/demoapp/README.md

 #### AI Note

-This demo app is currently uses a Heroku server as the liason with our dummy AI.
+This demo app is currently using a Heroku server as the liason with our dummy AI.

 ##### Chat List Screen